 The amounts outstanding are unsecured, interest free and will be settled in cash.
 No guarantee has been given or received.
-No other expense has been recognised for bad or doubtful debts in respect of the amounts owed by related parties.
+Except for an amount of MUR 110.1m (2022: MUR 86.2m) previously recognised as impairment loss in respect of amounts due from a subsidiary and associates, no other expense has been recognised for bad or doubtful debts in respect of the amounts owed by related parties.

-Compensation to Key Management Personnel is borne by a subsidiary.
+Compensation to Key Management Personnel is borne by a subsidiary of the intermediate holding company.